 The President of the United States of America takes pleasure in presenting the Navy Cross to Lieutenant James Bernard Verdin, United States Naval Reserve, for extraordinary heroism in operations against the enemy while service as a Pilot of a carrier-based Navy Fighter Plane in Fighting Squadron TWENTY (VF-20), attached to the U.S.S.
 ENTERPRISE (CV-6), on a strike against the Japanese Fleet during the Battle for Leyte Gulf on 25 October 1944, in the Philippine Islands.
 With complete disregard for his own personal safety and in the face of intense anti-aircraft fire, Lieutenant Verdin attacked and scored a direct bomb hit on an enemy battleship.
 His outstanding courage and determined skill were at all times inspiring and in keeping with the highest traditions of the United States Naval Service.

 General Orders: Commander 1st Carrier Task Force Pacific: Serial 046.
 31 January 1945

 Lieutenant Verdin flew more than 100 combat missions during World War II and the Korean War.
 In addition to the Navy Cross, Lieutenant Commander Verdin was awarded the Distinguished Flying Cross with one gold star, and the Air Medal with five gold stars.

-Verdin left the Navy in 1954 and joined Douglas as a test pilot, June 1954.
+Verdin resigned from the U.S. Navy 27 May 1954 and joined the Douglas Aircraft Company as a test pilot, June 1954.

 ¹ FAI Record File Number 9871